balliegojr/iron-carrier/README.md

 However, this also limits how and which changes are tracked, since the process may not be running when a file change happens.
 For processes running in daemon mode, with file watcher enabled, it is possible to track when a file is deleted, renamed or moved.
 This is done using a log inside a sqlite file.

 Otherwise, the only information available is the current state of the file system.

-A file deleted or moved when the daemon is not running, will be recreated in the next sync.
+Which means, a file deleted or moved when the daemon is not running, will be recreated in the next sync.

 ## Synchronization process